 A goal can be scored directly from the player's foot taking the kick without it touching another player.
-Not permitted in U10 Leagues.

-Indirect Free kick:
+Indirect Free kick

 A goal can be scored only if the ball subsequently touches another player before it enters the goal.
 If an indirect free kick is kicked directly into the opponent's goal, a goal kick is awarded.
-The referee indicates an indirect free kick by raising their arm above their head
+The referee indicates an indirect free kick by raising their arm above their head.

-Law 14-The Penalty Kick (Not permitted in U10 Leagues)
+Law 14-The Penalty Kick (NOT applicable in U10 Leagues.
+Indirect kick used instead.)

-A penalty kick is awarded in U12 & U15 against a team that commits one of the ten offenses for which a direct free kick is awarded, inside its own penalty area and while the ball is in play.
+A penalty kick is awarded against a team (U12, U15) that commits one of the ten offenses for which a direct free kick is awarded, inside its own penalty area and while the ball is in play.